 trouble emptying your bladder (or you have a weak stream of urine);

 a stomach disorder such as hiatal hernia, gastroesophageal reflux disease (GERD), or slow digestion;

 Tell your doctor if you are pregnant or breastfeeding.

 How should I use Oxytrol?

-Use Oxytrol skin patches exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Use Oxytrol exactly as prescribed by your doctor.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.

 Open the sealed pouch and remove the protective liner.
 Apply the Oxytrol patch to a clean, dry area on your stomach, hip or buttock.
-Avoid skin that is oily, irritated, or damaged.
+Avoid skin that is irritated or damaged, or skin that has been treated with oil or lotion.
 Avoid placing the patch on a skin area that will be rubbed by a waistband or tight clothing.